badsralucky/Flam_R-D_Assginment/README.md

 ### Submission

-See `SUBMISSION.md` for the plain-language explanation intended for the evaluator.
+See `SUBMISSION.md` for the plain-language explanation.

 ### Future work